federicomariamassari/udacity-esfnd/README.md

 ### Output

 Users can control the state of the four slide switches located at the top of the interface.
-Each switch represents a binary digit, and when a switch is activated, the corresponding yellow LED is turned on, to visually indicate its state.
+Each switch represents a binary digit, and when a switch is activated, the corresponding yellow LED is turned on to visually indicate its state.
 The system accepts the three-digit passcode 0-2-1, and the input is processed only when this correct code is entered via the pushbuttons.

 ![Embedded Input Reader Output](./projects/p1/img/mov0.gif)